ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+to Cool Water.
+At this season
+of the year a cool draught of water is a
+luxury, which we may enjoy with a little
+care.
+By the following method simple and
+inexpensive, water may be kept almost as
- as ice.
+cold as ice.
 Let the jar, pitcher or vessel
 used for water, be surrounded with ono
 or more folds of coarse cotton, to be con­
 stantly wet; the evaporation of the water